 Of all the outdoor adventure trips offered at Rockbrook, whitewater rafting continues to be the most popular.
 More than kayaking, canoeing, rock climbing (though that’s a clear second), day hiking and backpacking, leaving camp to raft the Nantahala River inspires campers to sign up, even as that means missing their regularly scheduled activities.
 In fact, I’d estimate 90% of the girls old enough to go —Middlers and Seniors only, due to a Forest Service restriction— elect to take a day trip down the river, or to raft and spend the night at our outpost camp located near the river in Swain County.
 Rockbrook has been guiding these whitewater trips since the early 1980s, when it received one of the few Forest Service rafting permits awarded organizations.
 Rockbrook remains the only girls summer camp authorized to guide its own trips like this.

-Why, though, is rafting so popular with our campers?
 If you ask the girls, they’ll say things like “It’s just so much fun!”
 Or, “It’s a thrilling ride.”
-As you can see from these photos, they are really enjoying it, but is there something special about rafting that makes it so “awesome?”
+As you can see from these photos, they are really enjoying it, but is there something special about a rafting adventure that makes it so “awesome?”